surniaulula/wpsso/readme.txt

 	* Added Free / Pro status text to the SSO admin menu / settings item names.
 * **Bugfixes**
 	* Fixed the Open Graph default title and description values in the post Social Settings metabox.
-	* Fixed the use of a possibly missing NextGEN Gallery Pro version module in the Twitter Card class (Free version).
+	* Fixed use of a missing NextGEN Gallery Pro version module in the Twitter Card class (Free version).
 * **Developer Notes**
 	* Added saving of plugin extension version numbers to the options array when new versions are found.
 	* Removed all Photo, Gallery, and Product Twitter Card related option keys from the options array.